fgilde/MudBlazor.Extensions/README.md

 Latest Changes:
 <!-- CHANGELOG:START -->
 <!-- Copied from CHANGELOG.md on 2023-11-03 13:23:17 -->
+ - 1.7.80 > New Component [MudExAdditionalAdornment](https://www.mudex.org/additional-adornments) to add as many additional adornments as you want to any MudInput
  - 1.7.79 > Allow inherit from MudExJsRequiredBaseComponent for other projects
  - 1.7.79 > Hide dropdown icon if readonly in MudExSelect
  - 1.7.79 > Set cursor to default for MudExSelect if readonly